-All first aid training and requalification courses will be coordinated by the administrative manager and conducted by the School doctor or other external agency if required.
+All first aid training and requalification courses will be coordinated by the administrative manager and conducted by the School doctor or other external agency/physical person with relevant authority if required.
 First aid training for each first aider will be updated every 5 years.
 The administrative manager keeps all records of First Aid training.